wgmyers/mal/impls/ruby-wgm/NOTES.md

 Remaining bugs are hash equality and dissoc, neither of which have yet been implemented properly, and a couple of try/catch failures I have no idea about.

+Nope, there was also a string handling bug test which we were failing.
+Now removed by making sure to dup any string we call sub! or gsub! on in the MalString munge/unmunge methods, and so not accidentally mangling the original.

+Hash equality /does/ want us to check values that are lists :(

+Hang on, we already figured that out last week with lists.
+We can refer to any of the lambdas in core.rb from within themselves (or any other one) using MalCore::Env['foo'].
+So deep hash equality is not hard.

 ## Step 8 (2021-05-08)

 Macros.